TakeprofitTechnology/ReleaseNotes/Dynamic leverage MT5.md

 # Dynamic leverage MT5

+## Version 26.06.17.71 (22 June, 2026)
+### Changes
+* Fixed CancelPendingIfNoMargin: pending orders rejected for insufficient margin are now reliably removed.
+Previously the cancellation request was acknowledged by the trade server but the order was not actually deleted, causing MT5 to retry activation thousands of times.

 ## Version 26.06.02.63 (2 June, 2026)
 ### Changes
 * Added a comprehensive fake-based test framework to the plugin, enabling deterministic unit and integration testing without a live MT5 server.